Home » Blog » Mac OS X » Why Is OST File So Large? Find the Best Fixes Here

 Why is My OST File so Large?
 What are the Common Causes

-- Corruption or Synchronisation Errors: If the synchronisation fails repeatedly, Outlook keeps multiple copies of duplicate items, increasing the OST size unexpectedly.
+• Corruption or any synchronization Errors: If the synchronisation fails, that is, Outlook keeps downloading the emails again and again, and keeps multiple copies of duplicate items, which makes the file so large unexpectedly.

 How to Know the Size of the OST Files